Need software to resize image in CM or Inches? Try this batch utility for offline use!

 Convert to grayscale

-When images are going to be printed without colors, they can be previewed as grayscale by saving new copies without color.
-This can be done in batch mode as well, without losing resolution or additional file information.
+Printed images without colors can be previewed as grayscale by saving new copies without color.
+This can also be done in batch mode without losing resolution or additional file information.

 Some images may have high contrast and require high and low light areas to be better balanced.
 This function will automatically adjust the contrast and brightness of each image processed.